cypress-io/cypress-realworld-app/README.md

 > 🚩 **Note**
 >
 > You can login to the app with any of the [example app users](./data/database.json#L2).
 The default password for all users is `s3cret`.
+> Also example users can show `yarn list:dev:users`.

 ### Prerequisites